Experiential Learning Depot

 Implementing authentic experiences in your curriculum does not have to be chaotic or extra work.
 Even student-led learning can have structure and should be teacher-facilitated not teacher-directed.

-free graphic organizer below.
+For a little extra help with that facilitation, check out the free graphic organizer below.
 It helps students work through authentic presentation brainstorming.

 Have questions about authentic presentations for project-based learning?
 Feel free to reach out any time, or add your questions to the comments!
 I'd also love for you to share in the comments some of your favorite ways for students to present authentically.